Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Indianapolis is 3-2 against the spread, and 2-3 overall, at home.

-- In three of five games at home this year, Indianapolis has gone over the total.
+- This season, Indianapolis has hit the over in three of five games at home.

-- Colts home games this season average 47.5 total points, which equals this outing's over/under.
+- This season, Colts home games average 47.5 points, equal to this matchup's over/under.

-- Jacksonville is 0-3 overall, with just one win against the spread, in away games.
+- On the road, Jacksonville has just one win against the spread and is 0-3 overall.

-- Jacksonville has hit the over once in three road games this season.
+- Jacksonville has gone over the total once in three road games this season.

 Powered by Data Skrive.